 “The stronger the mind-muscle connection, the more muscle fibers you will recruit, and the stronger the muscle contraction”Brent McGrath, Bodybuilder.

-A good way to test you’re mind-muscle connection is to try time-under-tension raining.
+A good way to test your mind-muscle connection is to try time-under-tension raining.

 This requires you to prolong the upward and downward phases of each lift.